 Valet storage has quickly become an indispensable feature of self-storage businesses.
 Reading this guide sets you off onto a right path of superior valet storage services.

-Valet storage began as a potential competitor to the self-storage industry.
-Offering a simple customer experience, and often suited for those needing a small amount of space, valet storage has grown into an industry trend.
-Many self-storage companies either partner with valet service in their area, or incorporate their own valet service.
+By offering a simple customer experience with an offer suited for those needing a small amount of space, valet storage has grown into an industry trend.
+Many self storage companies either partner with valet service in their area or incorporate their own valet service.
 If you’re considering breaking into valet storage, stick with this article - here are some major considerations and helpful tips to set you off in the right direction.

-The idea of a valet service in self-storage has been around for a while now, with the basic setup being that customers are given a chosen number of boxes to pack, with those boxes then being picked up and stored at a facility.
+The idea of valet service in self storage has been around for a while now.
+The basic setup is that customers are given a chosen number of boxes to pack, those boxes then being picked up and stored in a facility.
 This differs from the traditional model of renting units for a period of time.
-Valet storage is a simple but very marketable tweak in the self-storage formula.
-It has proven to be popular with users in urban areas that might just have a few things to put in storage and don’t require a full unit.
+Valet storage is a simple but very marketable tweak in the self storage formula.
+It’s proven to be popular with users in urban areas that might just have a few things to put in storage and don’t require a full unit.
 Customers who value convenience over anything will definitely be drawn towards this service, and in a post-covid storage world, valet storage might be more popular than ever.

 So what are the pros and cons?
 In short, the pros are quite plentiful: